 Since 2016, Library and Archives Canada (LAC) and Ottawa Public Library have joined forces on an ambitious project: the design of a shared building where the public services of both institutions will be made available.
 Architects have been working since early 2019 to design a modern, iconic facility at the cutting edge of technology.

-Expected to open in late 2024, with an official opening in 2025, the OPL–LAC joint facility promises to be a cultural showplace for the country’s heritage, a meeting place for local residents and visitors alike, and a prime example of the Government’s commitment to building sustainable infrastructure.
-This new building will be located at 555 Albert Street—in the heart of Ottawa—just a few hundred metres from the current LAC building on Wellington Street.
+Scheduled to open in late 2024, with an official opening in 2025, the OPL–LAC joint facility promises to be a cultural showplace for the country’s heritage, a meeting place for local residents and visitors alike, and a prime example of the Government’s commitment to building sustainable infrastructure.
+This new building will be located at 555 Albert Street—in the heart of the nation’s capital—just a few hundred metres from the current LAC building on Wellington Street.

 Ādisōke is expected to attract more than 1.7 million visitors annually, and will be a great opportunity to showcase Canadian heritage and broaden access to our country’s history, culture and knowledge.